Ishita200420/qr-code-recognition-yolov7-cuckoo/README.md

    jupyter notebook optimized-qr-code-recognition-in-retail-stores.ipynb
    ```
 2. Follow the steps in the notebook to:
-   - Load the dataset (or your own images)
+   - Load the dataset or your own dataset
    - Run YOLOv7 detection
    - Apply Cuckoo Search Optimization
    - View performance metrics and visualizations